omkarpai/knowledge-base/content/posts/multiple-git-identities.md

 #### Method 2: Adding folder specific identities

 This method assumes you want to use two different GitHub accounts (personal & work) on the same system.<br>

+- Create a folder `/home/YOUR_USER/work` in which you want the work identity to be used.
+We will use the personal identity for any other folder.

-You will need to then generate two different key pairs and add them to your work & personal GitHub accounts as described in the [previous section](#adding-the-public-key-to-github).<br><br>
+You will need to then generate two different key pairs and add them to your work & personal GitHub accounts as described in the [previous section](#adding-the-public-key-to-github).<br>

 We use different `.gitconfigs` to specify the different private key files to use for specific directories.

 - Set up the following files in your home directory